 Prof. Schomburg is a member of the Board of Directors of the International Association of Penal Law (AIDP), the European Law Academy (ERA), and United Nations Association of Germany, and the Max Planck Institute for Foreign and International Criminal Law in Freiburg im Breisgau, Germany.

 He has written over 200 publications, predominantly on international and transnational criminal law.
 Also, he became co-founder of the German and English language standard commentary “Internationale Rechtshilfe in Strafsachen = International Cooperation in Criminal Matters” by C.H.
 Beck, Munich, already in 1983.
-The commentary was last published in its 5th issue in 2012, comprising 3300 pages.
+The commentary was last published in its 6th edition in 2020.

 Advice provided in: